Model diagnostics for censored regression via randomized survival probabilities: A Real Data Example

+We also calculated the NMSP and deviance residuals for the three models.
+Figure \ref{fig:NCS_WB_LN_LL} and \ref{fig:DEV_WB_LN_LL} in the appendix display the residual plots and the QQ plots of the NMSP and deviance residuals.
+We see that all of these residuals deviate from a normal distribution due to censoring.
+Therefore, the NMSP and deviance residuals fail to distinguish the GOFs of these three models to this dataset.

-We have also compared the model checking results based on the NRSP residuals to the model comparison results based on AICs.
-First, we want to clarify the difference between model \textit{checking} and model \textit{comparison}.
+We also compared the model checking results based on the NRSP residuals to the model comparison results based on AICs.
+First, let us clarify the difference between model \textit{checking} and model \textit{comparison}.
 AIC is a measure of the out-of-sample predictive performance of a model.
 Even when none of the models in a set fit a dataset well, AIC will always choose one as the best model.
 Therefore, the model comparison alone is insufficient for model evaluation.
-We still need to perform a GOF test to see whether the best model chosen by AIC or other information criteria is good for the dataset.
-On the other hand, the model with better predictive performance is believed to fit the dataset better.
-Therefore, it is still meaningful to compare the model comparison results based on AIC with the model checking results based on the NRSP residuals.
-Table \ref{tab:pv_aic} displays the AIC values of the three fitted AFT models.
-We see that the log-normal model yields the lowest AIC.
-The results based on checking the normality of the NRSP residuals also indicate that this model is a good fit to the dataset.
-The orderings of the three models based on the AICs and the percentages of NRSP-SW p-values $\geq 0.05$ are also the same.
-This demonstrates the effectiveness of the model checking with the NRSP residuals.
+We still need to conduct model diagnostics for the best model chosen by AIC or other information criteria.
+On the other hand, the model with better AIC is believed to fit the dataset better.
+Therefore, it is still meaningful to compare the model comparison results based on AIC with the model diagnostics results.
+Table \ref{tab:realdata} displays the AIC values of the three fitted AFT models.
+We see that the log-normal model has a lower AIC than the Weibull and log-logistic models.